 - Red eyes

 - Loss of memory

-Serious side effects, such as the fatality, have not been reported with either compound, However, excessive use of THC can be connected to long-term negative psychiatric effects.
+Serious side effects, such as the fatality, have not been reported with either compound.
+However, excessive use of THC can connect to long-term adverse psychiatric effects.

 Testing for CBD and THC

 - The body’s fat stores cannabinoids.
 Because of this, THC and CBD can appear on drug tests for several days or weeks after they are used.